 5. Corporate Culture

-Reality: Many workplace are supportive.
+Reality: Many workplaces are supportive.

 6. Learning